 Copy the repository address as shown in the image below.
 Make sure to copy the SSH address as other formats (like HTTPS) are not supported.

-- Then choose the branch of your repository you want to deploy from.
-In this example, we use the “master” branch.
+- Then choose the branch of your repository (master will be selected as default) you want to deploy from.

 - Next, type the deployment path (i.e. the folder in your server where the code will be deployed).
-Make sure to end it with a “/”.
-If you leave this field empty, code will be deployed to public_html/.
+Make sure to end it with a /.
+If you leave this field empty, the code will be deployed to public_html/.

 You will get a notification once the deployment process has been completed.

-You have further options to delete the repository from the server (no files will be deleted, see FAQ below), pull the latest changes or change the branch you deploy from.
+You have further options to delete the repository from the server (no files will be deleted, see FAQ below), pull the latest changes from remote or change the branch.